textcreationpartnership/A03140/README.md

 #####Body#####

+1. Come buy this new Ballad, before you doe goe: If you raile at the Author, I know what I know.
+To the Tune of, Ile tell you but so.
+IT is an old saying,that few words are best,And he that sayes little,shall liue most at rest:And I b
+    _ The Second Part.
+To the same Tune.

 #####Back#####
-Come buy this new ballad, before you doe goe: If you raile at the author, I know what I know To the **Types of content**
+Printed by the Assignes of Thomas Symcocke.
+**Types of content**

   * There are 152 **verse** lines!